royaltm/spectrusty/examples/sdl2-zxspectrum/README.md

 ### Data files

-`TAP`, `SCR` files and `MDR` cartridge files can be added by dragging & dropping them on the program's window.
+`TAP`, `SCR` files and `MDR` cartridge files can be added or snapshot files can be loaded by dragging & dropping them on the program's window.

 Only one `TAP` file can be inserted at the same time.
 The previous file will be ejected if another one has been added.